Basque Vegetable Soup

 1/2 tbsp. dried thyme

 Place the water and bone in a large pot and bring to a boil.
 Meanwhile, peel and dice the vegetables.
 When the water boils, skim the foam off the top.
-Stir in the paste until it dissolves.
+Stir in the tomato paste until it dissolves.
 Partially mash the tomatoes with a fork, then add them to the pot along with the other vegetables and spices.
 Cover and simmer over a low heat until the vegetables are cooked.
-Add the beans a few minutes before you’re planning to serve, to make the soup a heartier main meal.
+Add the beans a few minutes before you’re planning to serve, to turn it into a heartier and tastier main meal.
 Easy, right?
+And don’t forget to take the bone out before serving.